PASSIONLab/OpenEquivariance/README.md

 If your GPU has limited memory, you might want to try the `--limited-memory` flag to disable some expensive tests and / or reduce the batch size with `-b`.
+Run `python benchmark.py --help` for a full list of flags.

-Here's a set of invocations for an A5000 GPU:
+Here's a set
+of invocations for an A5000 GPU:

 ```bash